meshcloud/meshcloud-docs/docs/meshstack.billing.md

 meshStack collects all usage information from public cloud providers, each of which has its own metering processes.
 For private clouds like OpenStack, OpenShift, and Cloud Foundry, meshStack has its own metering system to for example accurately calculate how many RAM hours and vCPU hours a virtual machine consumes over a given period.

 Cloud resources exhibit various traits.
 For instance, a virtual machine typically includes both RAM and vCPU.
 A crucial component of meshStack is the Product Catalog, which is a list of traits that are relevant for you and prices for them.
-With Product Catalof you can set not only usage prices but also additional prices to cover licensing costs and maintenance of Platform.
+With the Product Catalog, you can set not only usage prices but also additional prices to cover licensing costs and maintenance of a Platform.
 Please read more information about the Product Catalog [here](meshstack.billing-configuration.md#setting-internal-prices).

 ## Billing